The NSW Weed Society - established 1966

 Paul Marynissen- Committee

-Paul has been a horticulturist for almost 30 years and has been a Noxious Weeds/ Biosecurity Officer for 24 years.
+Paul has been a horticulturist for nearly 30 years and was a Noxious Weeds/ Biosecurity Officer for 24 years.
 He has a passion for weed identification and innovations in weed management.
-He has worked in weed management on the NSW Central Coast (where he is the Biosecurity Officer (Weeds)) as well in the Hornsby Shire and the Greater Taree areas.
+He has worked in weed management on the NSW Central Coast (where he was a Biosecurity Officer (Weeds)) as well in the Hornsby Shire and the Greater Taree areas.
+Paul is currently a Training Coordinator Invasive Species with NSW DPI

 Kim Hignell President Newsletter Editor